Democratic revolution

 A democratic revolution is a political science term denoting a revolution in which a democracy is instituted, replacing a previous non-democratic government, or in which revolutionary change is brought about through democratic means.

-According to Tocqueville, a democracy, as well as other forms of regimes, is a social condition.
+According to Alexis de Tocqueville, a democracy, as well as other forms of regimes, is a social condition.
 It holds a moral, philosophical, social and political orientation of a people.
 It is a way of behaving.
 This means that revolution in general shape behaviour.
 For democratic revolution, this behaviour gets more free and equal.
 Tocqueville's idea of a democratic revolution is that it is a steady advance of equality, which means that over time all people will be more equal.

 Democratic revolutions can be divided into different approaches.